-Should Runners Have Two Pairs of Shoes? - Rotation Is Important
+Should Runners Have 2 Pairs of Shoes? - Rotation Is Important

 Runner Q: If You Run Less Than 4 Times a Week at a Similar Pace

-You probably do not need more than one pair of solid daily training shoes.
+You probably do not need more than one pair of solid daily training type of shoe.
 Having two is ok, but it's probably unnecessary.